Polyvinyl-Records/polyvinyl-records/single_item_sale.md

 # How to Add Sale Pricing to One Item
-> You can schedule multiple items on sale by following the instructions **[here](sale.md)** &mdash; but if you just want to edit sale pricing for one item, you can edit this on the individual product instance page.
+> You can schedule multiple items on sale by following the instructions **[here](sale.md)** &mdash; but if you just want to edit sale pricing for one item, you can edit this on the individual Product Instance page.

 ## Getting Started
 #### From the Menu Select Product Instances Under the Product Drop Down